flaws

 Going Bare

-Published April 3, 2011 by sleepydumpling
+Published April 3, 2011 by Fat Heffalump

 I decided to hold a little bit of a personal experiment over March.
 As you might know, I had a month’s leave from work across January and February, and as I spent most of the time just relaxing, I didn’t wear make-up for most of the month.
 My skin seemed to really, really like it, and when I went back to work and started wearing make-up each day again, my skin really wasn’t happy.
 I broke out lots, the moisture levels changed and I had a flare up of psoriasis across my nose.